Shih-Lun (Sean) Wu

 shihlun.JPG

-Prior to joining CMU, I received my B.Sc. degree (in Computer Science) from National Taiwan University.
+Before CMU, I received my B.Sc. degree (in Computer Science) from National Taiwan University.
 Also, I’ve been with two vibrant Taiwanese AI R&D teams: Asus AICS Center, and Taiwan AI Labs, working as a software dev intern first, and later as a research engineer.

 My undergraduate research focused on symbolic-domain music generation, where I was advised by the wonderful Dr. Yi-Hsuan Yang.
 Feel free to listen to our model’s creative works here, or even compose with it!
 I’ve also worked with Prof. Chung-Wei Lin and Prof. Eunsuk Kang on formal verification under weakly-hard constraints.